Lymphoma Cancer in Bulldogs and French Bulldogs

 • Trouble breathing/elevated respiratory rate

-Lymphoma Tumors in Bulldogs / DIAGNOSIS:
+Lymphoma Tumors in Bulldogs and French Bulldogs / DIAGNOSIS:

 Diagnostic tests are needed to recognize lymphosarcoma and exclude other diseases.